Laser Cleaning vs. Sandblasting: Differences You Need To Know

 Sometimes referred to as laser ablation, laser cleaning uses laser pulses to focus on surface contamination.
 The unique thing about this is that the laser can transform the contaminant into gas and captures it.
 This is the biggest reason why this process is gaining much traction in the area of surface cleaning.

 The closest similarity that laser cleaning has with sandblasting is the goal of removing contaminants on a surface.
 More than rust, both can remove other surface problems like paint, grease, and even oil.
 But that is where their similarities end.
-Laser cleaning has been proven to be a different process compared to sandblasting.
+Laser cleaning has been proven to be a completely different process compared to sandblasting.

 How does laser cleaning work?